 What kind of account should I hold my emergency fund in? 🏦

 You should hold your emergency fund in cash, or cash-equivalent, which you can access instantly, and which does not carry risk.
-Good choices include instant access savings accounts, current accounts, or instant access NS&I savings products such as Premium Bonds (which are 100% guaranteed by the government).
+See our savings accounts page on how to find the best interest rates for your cash savings.